dsblank/simple_kernel/README.md

 Current status:

-* sockets are now receiving data
+* shell, heartbeat, and iopub channels working
-* signatures are now correct
+* signatures are correct
-* no luck in sending a result yet
+* need to test control and stdin channels
+* need to handle "magics"

 Other Kernel Examples
 ---------------------